Pepe2795/Analisis_Resultados_SAT_NYC/README.md

 | percent_tested                  | float     | percentage of students tested       |

 ## Analysis objetives
 Obtain insights about NYC public school SAT performance.
 There are three basic questions.
-The first one is about which are the schools that have the best math results.
-This same question could be made about the other results.
-This gives information about the best schools on each area, and which are the best scores ranges.
-The second question also looks for the bests schools, but this time combining the three SAT scores.
-It requires adding another column to the database, which has de summatory of the three scores.
-The third question answers which district has the largest standard deviation in the combined SAT score, grouping by borough.
-This value gives us an idea of which borough has the biggest dispersion, which implies boths schools with top results, and schools with low results.
+The first is about which schools have the best math results.
+This same question could be asked for reading and writing.
+The second is which are the top 10 schools by total SAT score.
+The third is about which borough shows the greatest variability in results.

 ## Tools & How to Run